Frequently Asked Questions

 This is a 60/40 blended program: 60% of your coursework will be face-to-face and 40% will be online through synchronous and asynchronous interactions.
-Students meet in face-to-face weekend sessions nine times throughout the year and a few days each summer for two years.
-Online sessions meet once a week.
+Students meet face-to-face in four-day intense sessions five times over the academic year.
+Online sessions meet in between the face-to-face sessions.

 What’s the difference between an EdD and a PhD?

 The PhD is research focused oriented and the EdD is oriented toward educational practice and the application of theory and research.

 What kind of job opportunities will be available to me once I graduate from this program?